-Appraising is, by and large, a long term career.
-Requirements to become a licensed appraiser have become more difficult than ever in the past.
-That's why it goes without question in this day and age that real estate appraisal can certainly be considered a profession rather than a trade.
-As with any profession we have a strict ethical code.
+By and large, appraising a long term career.
+Requirements to become a licensed appraiser have become more difficult than ever before.
+So it goes without question these days that real estate appraisal can certainly be called a profession rather than a trade.
+In our field, as with any profession, we are bound by ethical considerations.

-In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, both buyers and sellers, or others.
-Those third parties normally are defined in scope of the appraisal assignment itself.
-An appraiser's fiduciary roll is only to those parties who the appraiser knows, based on the scope of work or other written parameters of the order.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
+Generally the third parties are clearly defined in the appraisal report.
+An appraiser's fiduciary responsibility is restricted to those third parties who the appraiser knows, based on the scope of work or other things in the framework of the assignment.

-There are also ethical standards that have nothing to do with clients and others.
-For example, appraisers must store their work files for at least five years - something else Columbus Appraisal Company, LLC makes a part of their standard routine.
+Appraisers also have duties outside of boundaries of with whom we share information For example, appraisers must store their work files for at least five years - at Columbus Appraisal Company, LLC you can rest assured that we abide by that rule.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can rest easy knowing we are working hard to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We diligently follow these rules to the letter which means you can rest easy knowing we are working hard to objectively determine the home or property value.

 With Columbus Appraisal Company, LLC, you won't have any doubts that you're receiving 100 percent ethical, professional service.